AI-SDC/statbarnsdc/README.md

 # statbarnsdc
-Lightweight ontology for the Statbarn framework used in Output Statistical Disclosure Control (OSDC)
+An ontology for the Statbarn framework used in Output Statistical Disclosure Control (OSDC)